UPACM/algolympics-site/src/2022/data/faq.md

 - Participants will be **allowed to take breaks and eat during the competition.**
 - They are also **allowed restroom breaks, provided that they get the permission** of their proctor.

-For more information about proctoring and time limits, kindly read through the rules and mechanics at [link to follow].
+For more information about proctoring and time limits, kindly read through the rules and mechanics at [https://algolympics.upacm.net/2022/mechanics](https://algolympics.upacm.net/2022/mechanics).

 # What are the prizes?